gpsoft/dotfiles/README.md

 About git bash:
 - change fonts back and forth until it shows multi-byte characters correctly
-- turn off "Enable Ctrl shortcut key(something like that)" option that introduced in Windows 10
+- turn off "Enable Ctrl shortcut key(something like that)" option that was introduced in Windows 10